MeatWheeze/NeepMeat/README-modrinth.md

 ## Notes

-- Since this is version 0.1, there will likely be many issues with varying levels of seriousness.
+- Since this is an alpha version, there will likely be many issues with varying levels of seriousness.
 I haven't encountered anything that has permanently damaged a world, but for the love of Azathoth, DO NOT USE THIS VERSION IN A WORLD YOU CARE ABOUT WITHOUT BACKING UP.
+- Please report any problems you encounter on the Github issue tracker.